 Ray Tune is a Python* library that facilitates scaled experimentation, as well as hyperparameter optimization via SigOpt, which allows multiple worker nodes to explore the search space in parallel.
-A naïve grid search of our defined parameter space would explore nearly 1.2 billion possible configurations.
-In this article, we show how to use random search to speed up this process, and then follow up with a smarter guided search using SigOpt, effectively comparing the performance and output of the two approaches.
+A naïve grid search of our defined parameter space would explore nearly 1.2 billion possible configurations.1 This article shows how to use random search to speed up this process, and then follows up with a smarter guided search using SigOpt, effectively comparing the performance and output of the two approaches.

 For Ray Tune, the most important inputs are the function to optimize (train) and the search space for the parameters (config).
 We defined both of these earlier and provide the corresponding code below.
 Other options include a choice of search algorithm and scheduler for more guided searches.

 To sign up for free access to SigOpt, use this sign-up form.
-You can then create an account, which gives you access to an API key that you can use in your Google Colab* notebook or Intel DevCloud Jupyter* notebook.
+You can then create an account, which gives you access to an API key that you can use in your Google CoLaboratory* notebook or Jupyter* Notebook for the Intel DevCloud.

 Interpret SigOpt Results

-In the example above, we used a limited number of sample points to allow the experiment to complete quickly.
-If more data points are sampled, you might see a figure like the one shown in Figure 2, which illustrates that SigOpt’s directed search finds better solutions more efficiently than random search.
+The previous example used a limited number of sample points to allow the experiment to complete quickly.
+If more data points are sampled, you might see a figure like the one shown in Figure 2, which illustrates that the SigOpt directed search finds better solutions more efficiently than random search.

 Figure 2.
 SigOpt directed search vs. random search

 SigOpt helps data scientists understand which parameters matter most for their NAS.
-We see that the number of epochs has the biggest influence on the accuracy of the network, followed by pooling layers, and then the number of convolutional filters (Figure 3).
+The number of epochs has the biggest influence on the accuracy of the network, followed by pooling layers, and then the number of convolutional filters (Figure 3).
 SigOpt searches this space intelligently to find the best values more efficiently.